Lotería del crimen: Production

 On 2 February 2022, Sandra Smester, then vice president of Azteca Uno and general director of content and distribution of TV Azteca, announced in an interview the new programming for the main channels of said broadcaster, which included Lotería del crimen as one of the fiction productions.
 The production of the series began filming on 27 June 2022.
 The stage direction and cameras are in charge of filmmaker Carlos Carrera and the photography is in charge of Ricardo Garfias.
 The first season has 24 episodes contemplated for broadcast.

 On 18 January 2023, TV Azteca renewed the series for a second season.
 In February 2023, Sara Maldonado joined the cast as a new main character, Ariel Aragón, for the second season.
 Production of the season began in May 2023.
 The third season premiered on 6 November 2023.
 On 23 January 2024, TV Azteca renewed the series for a third season.
 The third season premiered on 10 June 2024.

 On 22 January 2025, TV Azteca renewed the series for a fourth season.
 The fourth season premiered on 2 June 2025.
+On 20 January 2026, TV Azteca renewed the series for a fifth season.